thomluther/ha-anker-solix/README.md

 - The Api library or the login can break at any time, or Api requests can be removed/added/changed and break some of the endpoint methods used in the underlying Api library
 - The Api library was validated against both Anker cloud servers (EU and COM).
 Assignment of countries to either of the two servers however is unknown and depending on the selected country for your account.
 Upon wrong server assignment for your registered country, the Api may login but show no valid systems, devices or sensors in the integration
 - The integration sensors and entities being provided depend on whether an Anker owner account or member account is used with the integration
-- The Anker account used in the integration cannot longer be used in the Anker mobile app since the cloud Api allows only 1 active client user token at a time.
-Existing user tokens will be removed from the server upon new client authentication requests.
-That means the integration kicks out the App user and vice versa.
-The behavior is the same as using the Anker app on multiple devices, which will kick out each other.
 - It was observed that solarbank or inverter devices may loose Wifi connection from time to time and will not be able to send data to the cloud.
 While device Wifi is disconnected, the reported data in the cloud may be stale.
 You can use the cloud state sensor of the end device to verify the device cloud connection state and recognize potentially stale data.
 - The integration can support only Solix power devices which are defined in a power system via the Anker mobile app.
 While it may present also standalone devices that are not defined in a system, those standalone devices do not provide any usage or consumption data via the cloud Api and therefore will not present any power entities.
 - Further devices which can be added to a power system and managed by the Anker Power cloud may be added in future once examples of Api response data can be provided to the developer.